10 min read

 Not All Caffeine Is Created Equal

 Some energy drinks are chock-full of sugar and stimulant ingredients that can wreak havoc on your body, causing jitters, restlessness, and major sugar crashes.
 Plant-based caffeine can change the game for energy!
+This can be especially beneficial if you have caffeine sensitivity but need a caffeinated beverage to stay awake.

 A can of Marquis uses a unique blend of sustainable caffeine: yerba mate, green coffee, and green tea.
 Marquis delivers an easy and balanced lift without the jitters and sleepless nights, but this doesn’t sacrifice the caffeine content.
 We blend together a powerful and healthy mixture of caffeine